My TestoFuel Testosterone Booster & Instant Knockout Fat Burner Stacked Month Trial Results

 I’m not a professional sportsman, fitness model, personal trainer or anything like that.
 I work in commercial property sales and spend around 4 hours per day commuting in my car.

-I get the need for balance, proteins, carbs etc but I do not have the time nor the inclination to do ‘food prep’ or bore anyone with nutrient talk.
+I get the need for balance, proteins, carbs etc but I do not have the time nor the inclination to do ‘food prep’ or bore anyone with nutrient talk while cutting.

 My mornings start off with 4 whole eggs on cheese on wholegrain or seeded toast.